 We work for a human-centric approach to AI and towards closing the gap between ethically sound AI development and the technical and methodological practices.
 We embrace technical innovativeness and assist organisations in mapping socio-technical scenarios that are used to assess risk.
 We collaborate closely with international networks such as the Z-Inspection® assessment method for Trustworthy AI External link.
 The Z-Inspection® approach is a validated assessment method that helps organizations to deliver ethically sustainable, evidence based, trustworthy and user-friendly AI driven solutions.
 The method is published in IEEE Transactions on Technology and Society External link

 How can we help you?

-The Laboratory for Trustworthy AI emphasizes a curious but mindful use of technology.
-We are always interested in collaborating with both local and international organizations to develop an ethical use of AI.
+The Laboratory for Trustworthy AI emphasises a curious but mindful use of technology.
+We are always interested in collaborating with both local and international organisations to develop an ethical use of AI.

 - We provide workshops and continuous learning possibilities for citizens, local and regional private entities, healthcare professionals, engineers and developers who want to learn more concerning the ethical use of AI

 - We perform assessments of Trustworthy AI using the Z-Inspection® method.
 In collaboration with many international and national participants, we assess AI use cases in Finland and beyond.

 Do you want to collaborate with the Laboratory for Trustworthy AI?
 Please do not hesitate to contact us!